On the critical parameters of branching random walks: Introduction

-Here is the outline of the paper.
-In Section \ref{sec:basic} we recall the definitions of discrete-time and continuous-time BRWs, of the extinction probability vectors and of their asymptotical behaviour (namely, if they go extinct or not as time grows to infinity).
-Global, local and strong local survival are defined, along with the critical parameters of continuous-time BRWs.
-Theorem \ref{th:spatial} and Corollary \ref{cor:sen2} state known results about the approximation of a BRW through a sequence of BRWs, in a form which is useful in the sequel.
-Proposition \ref{pro:lambdaequal} gives a sufficient condition for the equality $\lambda_w=\lambda_s$.
-In Section \ref{sec:survivalprob} we first compare the probabilities of extinction of a single BRW on different sets (Theorem \ref{th:strongconditioned}), then the probabilities of extinction of two different BRWs (Theorem \ref{th:modifiedBRW}).
-Afterwards, we proceed to study what happens to the critical parameters of a continuous-time BRW, when it is subjected to a local modification of its rates (Corollaries \ref{cor:pureweak-nonstrong}, \ref{cor:pureweak-nonstrong2}, \ref{cor:pureweak-nonstrong3}).
-Section \ref{sec:max} starts from the observation that if a BRW has a pure global survival phase ($\lambda_w<\lambda_s$, that is, there is a region for the speed parameter $\lambda$ where the process survives globally but eventually leaves all finite sets), then no local modification of the rates can increase the global critical parameter, see Proposition \ref{pro:maximality}.
-This means that the global critical parameter of a BRW with pure global survival phase is maximal, among the same parameters of any BRW obtained through local modification.
-In Section \ref{sec:max} we analyze the behaviour of the BRW on the homogeneous tree, where we add one reproductive loop at the origin (Example \ref{exmp:modifiedtree}) and answer several questions in general settings, about the critical parameters, when the rates are modified in a subset $A$.
+Here is an outline of the paper.
+In Section~\ref{sec:basic}, we recall the definitions of discrete-time and continuous-time BRWs, the extinction probability vectors, and their asymptotic behaviour, specifically, whether extinction occurs as time tends to infinity.
+We also define global, local, and strong local survival, along with the critical parameters associated with continuous-time BRWs.
+Theorem~\ref{th:spatial} and Corollary~\ref{cor:sen2} present known results about approximating a BRW by a sequence of BRWs, stated in a form that will be useful later.
+Proposition~\ref{pro:lambdaequal} provides a sufficient condition for the equality $\lambda_w = \lambda_s$.
+In Section~\ref{sec:survivalprob}, we first compare extinction probabilities of a single BRW restricted to different sets (Theorem~\ref{th:strongconditioned}), and then compare extinction probabilities of two different BRWs (Theorem~\ref{th:modifiedBRW}).
+Next, we study how the critical parameters of a continuous-time BRW are affected by local modifications of its rates (see Corollaries~\ref{cor:pureweak-nonstrong}, \ref{cor:pureweak-nonstrong2}, and \ref{cor:pureweak-nonstrong3}).
+Section~\ref{sec:max} begins with the observation that if a BRW has a pure global survival phase ($\lambda_w < \lambda_s$, meaning there exists a range of values of the speed parameter $\lambda$ where the process survives globally but eventually leaves all finite sets), then no local modification of the rates can increase the global critical parameter (see Proposition~\ref{pro:maximality}).
+This implies that the global critical parameter of a BRW with a pure global survival phase is maximal among those of all BRWs obtained through local modifications.
+Finally, in Section~\ref{sec:max}, we analyse the behaviour of the BRW on a homogeneous tree with one added reproductive loop at the origin (Example~\ref{exmp:modifiedtree}), and address several general questions about the critical parameters when the rates are modified in a subset $A$.